jonasblanc/CS-341-Computer-graphics-labs-project/project/README.md

 - We had some struggles knowing how to start the project as we had to familiarise ourselves with the whole pipeline.
 As soon as we understood what should be executed on the GPU or on the JS side, it went way better.
 - An error occurred in one of our many index changes which created discontinuity between chunks.
 It took us a while to find the source of the problem.
-- The implementation of the algorithm marching cube required a lot of reflection on the representation of the data and on how to iterate on our different entities.
-It took us a few coding sessions to get comfortable with the different coordinates and index systems
+- The implementation of the marching cube algorithm required a lot of reflection on the representation of the data and on how to iterate on our different entities.
+It took us a few coding sessions to get comfortable with the different coordinates and index systems.
 - As explained above our first normal computation version was not compatible with our chunks implementation so we spent quite some time on that issue before modifying the way normals are computed.

 ## Results